Table of Contents

 If you’re in the market for a full dumbbell set at a price point that won’t break the bank, look no further.

 You can get this 5-100lb set with racks and mats at Amazon or directly from Rep Fitness.
 Either way, Rep ships it from their facility in Denver.
 Rep charges a bit less on their site but adds shipping.
-If the total is very close to Amazon, I encourage you to support a great small business like Rep Fitness by buying directly from their site so that they don’t have to pay 15% in Amazon commissions.
+If the total is very close to Amazon, I encourage you to support a great company like Rep Fitness by buying directly from their site so that they don’t have to pay 15% in Amazon commissions.